-How to sign an email attachment on Mac with your iPhone or iPad
+How to sign an email attachment on Mac using your iPhone or iPad

 Get your attachment ready

 The first step in signing an attachment you’re sending is to put it in your email.
-You can do this a few ways.
+You can do this in a few ways:

 • Drag and drop the document from its location into the email.